miaucl/cookidoo-api/README.md

 RuntimeError: Event loop is closed
 ```

-You can fix this according to [this](https://stackoverflow.com/questions/68123296/asyncio-throws-runtime-error-with-exception-ignored) stackoverflow answer by adding the following line of code before executing the library:
+You can fix this according to [this](https://stackoverflow.com/questions/68123296/asyncio-throws-runtime-error-with-exception-ignored) StackOverflow answer by adding the following line of code before executing the library:

 ```python
 asyncio.set_event_loop_policy(asyncio.WindowsSelectorEventLoopPolicy())